Diversity and Inclusion

 - Delivered public lectures for the fall Chapel lecture series and Founders Day including the participation and contributions of African Americans on campus;

-- Began discussions with multiple partners, including Mount Vernon and Stratford Hall, about loaning some of our artifacts (and vice versa) to more fully tell the story of African Americans at our sites;
+- Began discussions with multiple partners, including Mount Vernon and Stratford Hall to more fully tell the story of African Americans at our sites;

 - Began the effort of partnering with community organizations to solicit insight and research questions, including the Coming to the Table group and the local chapter of the NAACP;